SeeedDocument/Seeed-WiKi/docs/Grove-GSR_Sensor.md

 ```

 - Step 2.
-Wear the GSR sensor
+Do not Wear the GSR sensor.
 - Step 3.
 Click the Tools-> Serial Plotter from Arduino IDE
 - Step 4.
+Use the screw driver to adjust resistor until the serial output as 512.
+- Step 5.
+Wear the GSR sensor.
+- Step 6.
 We will see the below graph.
 Please deep breath and see the trends.

 ![](https://github.com/SeeedDocument/Grove-GSR_Sensor/raw/master/img/Grove-GSR_Result.png)

 **Human Resistance** = ((1024+2*Serial_Port_Reading)*10000)/(512-Serial_Port_Reading), unit is ohm, Serial_Port_Reading is the value display on Serial Port(between 0~1023)

 ## FAQ
 Please click [here](http://support.seeedstudio.com/knowledgebase/articles/1827199-grove-gsr-sensor-sku-101020052) to see all Grove - GSR sensor FAQs.